travel Texas Hill Country Bluebonnet Trails | Photo Tips

 From Fredericksburg going North:

 Take Highway 16N, towards Llano.
 The hills around Enchanted Rock area is also pretty anytime of the year!

 Willow City Loop on Highway 16 North.
 Its private property so be sure to respect the landowner’s property and livestock, and stay on the road.

 North of Llano to Llano airport, and San Saba.

 From Fredericksburg going west

-Take Hwy 87 to Mason Texas (or swing through Doss, then to Mason).
+Take Hwy 87 to Mason Texas (or swing through Doss, then on to Mason).

-The Mason loop, and Mason County to Llano usually produce pretty colors.
+The Mason loop, and Mason County toward Llano usually produce good colors.

 Mason History & Bluebonnet Trails … read more